 While there have been many stoic philosophers over the years, we can trace its early writing back to a few prominent figures.

-Born in the year 121 and Roman Emperor from 161 to 180, Marcus Aurelius was the last of the Five Good Emperors and oversaw one of the last truly stable periods of the Roman Empire.
+Born in the year 121 and Roman Emperor from 161 to 180, Marcus Aurelius was the last of the Five Good Emperors, and early stoic, and oversaw one of the last truly stable periods of the Roman Empire.

 Like many of the other “Good Emperors,” Aurelius was groomed for imperial leadership by his predecessor Antoninus Pius.
 It was speculated that Hadrian had planned to make Marcus (who was far too young at the time) his successor, although he eventually settled on Pius instead.